Reading time: About 3 minutes

 Many characteristics can help writers succeed.
 But here’s one you might not have thought of: Did you know it would help to learn how to develop grit?

 Some people see me as successful.
 Maybe this is because I was a senior editor at a then-large metropolitan daily newspaper at the age of 27.
 I launched my own business nine years later, shortly after giving birth to triplets.
-The newsletter you’re reading here has more than 19,000 subscribers all around the world.
-I speak at conferences, work with CEOs and other senior managers and I travel across North America to lead workshops.
+The post you’re reading here has almost 22,000 subscribers around the world.
+Before Covid, I spoke at conferences and travelled across North America to lead workshops.

 But I don’t think I’m the least bit talented at anything apart from organizing.
 (My idiot-savant ability at taking chaos and transforming it into order is useful but in the talent department it kind of sucks.
 It’s like being spectacularly good at checkers or vacuuming the living-room.)

 But I have one other useful attribute.
 Grit.

 Take this very quick test to find out.
 Exploring issues like your focus, your diligence and your willingness to handle setbacks, the test will give you a grade out of 5.
 The website doesn’t say it, but I’m pretty sure the scale was developed by Angela Lee Duckworth, a researcher at Penn and a highly engaging TED speaker.
 (You can see her six-minute talk, here.)

 Duckworth, who briefly taught grade 7 math and noticed that some of her “smartest” kids weren’t doing so well at it, realized that IQ and social intelligence were poor predictors of success in school.
 The things that made a difference?
 Stamina.
 Passion.
 Persistence.
 In other words, grit.

 I think grit is important for writers, too.
 Here’s why: